-WHEREAS: A companion proposal outlines an overarching GE Program "Über" SLO that simultaneously satisfies Executive Orders (EO) 1061 & 1100 in addition to the unique Diversity and Common Ground (DCG) requirements at HSU.
+WHEREAS: A companion proposal outlines an overarching GE Program "Über" SLO that simultaneously satisfies Executive Orders (EO) 10611 & 11002 in addition to the unique Diversity and Common Ground (DCG) requirements at HSU.

-RESOLVED: In addition to the overarching GE SLO and its accompanying assessment plan, areaspecific SLOs are proposed as described by EO 1061 & 1100, where language for development of Freshman Year Experiences (FYE) in Area E is included as well as an appendix that summarizes the changes.
+RESOLVED: In addition to the overarching GE SLO and its accompanying assessment plan, areaspecific SLOs are proposed as described by EO 1061 & 1100, where language for development of Freshman Year Experiences (FYE) in Area E is included.

-EO 1061: Graduation Requirements in United States History, Constitution and American Ideals EO 1100: General Education Breadth Requirements
+1EO 1061: Graduation Requirements in United States History, Constitution and American Ideals 2EO 1100: General Education Breadth Requirements